joelparkerhenderson/demo-swift-hello-world/README.md

 Center the label by adding constraints.

   * Control-tap-press the label, and drag right.
 This pops up a menu.
-Choose "Center Vertically in Container"
+Choose "Center Vertically in a Safe Area"

   * Control-tap-press the label, and drag down.
 This pops up a menu.
-Choose "Center Horizontally in Container"
+Choose "Center Horizontally in a Safe Area"

 Update.